ClaireBCodes/memoryGame/Memory/README.md

 As a player I want an interesting back of tile
 As a player I want to see a flip animation
-As a player I want the matched tiles to look different to the just flipped tiles
+As a player I want the matched tiles to look different to the just flipped tiles As a player I want to see the moused over tile pop out a bit

 Development
 As a developer I want to unit test the logic